 Your best option is getting one that is as short as possible when folded so it fits inside your backpack.
 Look for foldable ones like the Black Diamond Compactor.
 As always lighter is more expensive and to be honest, also more fragile.
 Go for an aluminium pole and you’re all set for many years of hard use.

 Never venture outside a controlled ski area without proper safety gear and knowledge how to use it.
 What you need is: First aid kit, transceiver, probe, shovel and a backpack that is sturdy enough to fit your board on if you need to boot pack and big enough to accommodate water and some extra clothing.
+We offer an avy kit from Black Diamond.
 We strongly advice to attend a mountain safety course, learning how to search and rescue if ever things go wrong in the backcountry.
 And always check your local avalanche forecast before heading out.
 Be aware that level 3 means a considerable avalanche danger.
 Stay safe!